Zihang-Chen/HiDRA/readme.md

 ---
 ### Updates

-[2026-3-20] Our paper has been accepted by CVPR 2026, the inference and code is available..
+[2026-3-20] Our paper has been accepted by CVPR 2026, the inference and code is available.

 ---